anenadic/2021-03-16-ttt-ssi-online/TEACHING_NOTES.md

-Invite questions more, e.g. when summauring an episode Less concept maps, more faded examples
+- Invite questions more, e.g. when summauring an episode
+- Less concept maps, more faded examples
+- More feedback on exersises and work they do